For Moderately or Severely

 Before getting the COVID-19 vaccine, it’s best to consult with your doctor first to discuss your medical condition in order to address questions and concerns which may arise before planning for your vaccination.

-After talking with a healthcare provider, people who are moderately or severely immunocompromised may get more doses (in addition to the ones described above) at least 2 months after their last dose of 2024–2025 COVID-19 vaccine.
+After talking with a healthcare provider, people who are moderately or severely immunocompromised may get more doses at least 2 months after their last dose of an updated COVID-19 vaccine.
 For children ages 6 months–4 years, these doses should be the same vaccine brand.

 Get more details about these recommendations.